 Lucy had just returned from finishing school having spent quite a bit of time in the city and was at odds with the rest of her gun-slinging family.

-The family prided themselves on their toughness and ruled it over the town much to the distress of Sheriff Harold Sikes (Gary Vinson), who was courting miss Lucy and wished her kinfolk would stick to their crocheting and leave at least some of the bad guys to him.
+The family prided themselves on their toughness and ruled it over the town of Wretched, Colorado, much to the distress of clumsy and inept Sheriff Harold Sikes (Gary Vinson), who was courting miss Lucy and wished her kinfolk would stick to their crocheting and leave at least some of the bad guys to him.

 The Hanks also had rather unusual pets – a timber wolf called Bowser and a wildcat named Kitty.

-Other regulars on the series included Buss Courtney (Robert Lowery) and the Indians whom the family did regular battle with, Chief Eagle Shadow (Lon Chaney Jnr), Grey Hawk (Marc Cavell) and Little Bear (Alex Hentelhoff).
+Other regulars on the series included crooked lawyer Jed Timmins (Stanley Adams); Buss Courtney (Robert Lowery) – the land baron seeking to obtain the Hanks’ ranch – and the Indians whom the family did regular battle with; Eagle Shadow (Lon Chaney Jnr), chief of the Kiowa Indians; his son, Grey Hawk (Marc Cavell); Great Bear (Jay Silverheels), chief of the Atona Indians; and his son, Little Bear (Alex Hentelhoff).

 Art Director Frank Arrigo moved the series locale – the town of Wretched in frontier Colorado – indoors.
 A large two-level indoor/outdoor western set was constructed on Stage 24 at Universal Studios to house the stone-and-wood home where the Hanks family lived, a two-level barn, and a dirt road flanked by real grass, disappearing over a hill for going “that-a-way”.

 Ann Sheridan died of cancer in January 1967 and while the season was completed using cuts of her from earlier episodes and voice doubles, Pistols and Petticoats came to an end on 11 March.

 And hit a coyote on the run